About Study Permits

-A study permit is an official document issued by the Canadian government which gives permission to study in Canada.
+A study permit is an official document issued by the Immigration, Refugees and Citizenship Canada (IRCC) granting permission to foreign students to study temporarily in Canada.

 Applying for a Study Permit

 As of January 22, 2024, new study permit applications now require a Provincial Attestation Letter (PAL) from the province of British Columbia.
 The process for obtaining the PAL is anticipated to be in place by March 31, 2024.
 Please note that FDU Master’s students are exempt from the PAL requirement.

 If you have received an offer for an undergraduate program at FDU that is not exempt from the PAL, we advise you not applying for a study permit until the process for obtaining the attestation letter has been finalized.
 However, you can start preparing your study permit application by gathering the required documents and drafting a study plan.
 We will provide updates on this matter as more information becomes available.
 For the latest updates, please refer to IRCC’s page.